satanikm/satanikm.github.io/_pages/about.md

 ---

 Welcome to my personal website !
 I am a final year Doctoral Researcher in the Univerisity of Leuven, Belgium under the supervision of Prof. Liesbet Geris.
+In my PhD thesis is focussed on developing multiscale computational models to study the effects of mechanical loading in the degeneration and regeneration of articular cartilage.
+Prior to my PhD, I had completed Masters in Applied Mechanics from the Indian Institute of Technology, Delhi.

 A data-driven personal website
 ======